Naguabo, Puerto Rico: Coat of arms

 This municipality has a coat of arms.

 Transportation

 A trolley offers public transportation in Naguabo.
 It operates from 6:00 a.m. using the "Pisicorre" bus.

 There are 52 bridges in Naguabo.

 Government

-All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+A mayor administers all municipalities in Puerto Rico and is elected every four years.
 The current mayor of Naguabo is Miraidaliz Rosario Pagán, of the Popular Democratic Party (PPD).
 She was first elected at the 2020 general elections.

-The city belongs to the Puerto Rico Senatorial district VII, which is represented by two Senators.
+The city belongs to the Puerto Rico Senatorial district VII, which two Senators represent.
 In 2024, Wanda Soto Tolentino and Luis Daniel Colón La Santa were elected as District Senators.